Iran's Revolutionary Guard says it has seized a British tanker in the Strait of Hormuz

 The vessel was surrounded by heavily-armed small craft and a helicopter and ordered to turn north.

+The turn took place at about 1600 GMT, the data showed, about 40 minutes after a similar course shift by the Stena Impero tanker that Iran's Revolutionary Guards said they had captured.

+There was no immediate word from the Guards about the second tanker or from the operator of the second tanker on what had prompted the change in direction along the vital international oil shipping route.

-The Iran Revolutionary Guard's website, sepahnews.com, says the tanker was seized Friday by Iranian forces for "non-compliance with international maritime laws and regulations" and has transferred the vessel to an Iranian port.
+The Iran Revolutionary Guard's website, sepahnews.com, says Stena Impero was seized by Iranian forces for "non-compliance with international maritime laws and regulations" and has transferred the vessel to an Iranian port.

 The report did not elaborate what port it was transferred to.